riton/puppet-ccin2p3-remctl/README.md

 ##Limitations

 This module currently only work on `RedHat` and `Debian` os families and expects that the `remctl*` packages are available with your current repository configuration.

+All xinetd options were not exposed through the `remctl::server` class.
+If you need a specific xinetd option, please fill a bug report and we'll add it.